Alternate Route Introduction

 1. First, obtain a Certificate of Eligibility (CE)

 You may have seen media reports about a recent bill passed by Governor Murphy that seeks to address continued teacher shortages in New Jersey.
-This bill will eliminate the Praxis Core and Praxis II Content testing requirements for some New Jersey teacher candidates.
+This bill will eliminate the Praxis Core testing requirements for some New Jersey teacher candidates.

-The only teacher candidates who may skip both of these tests must:
+The only teacher candidates who may skip the Praxis Core must:

 2. Second, obtain a contracted teaching position